Chapter Three: Minifig Weapons

 Table legs, broken bottles, and even big rocks are

-all part of a cherished tradition of improvised weapons in the real world; in BrikWars, minifigs are just as likely to weild broken vehicle bits, a door, or an unsuspecting sheep.
+all part of a cherished tradition of improvised weapons in the real world.
+In BrikWars, minifigs are just as likely to wield a broken fender, a door, or an unsuspecting sheep.
 If a minifig

 can't find a real weapon, Random Objects are better than nothing,